julienfroidefond/AnilistAnisearchKomga/README.md

 ### Additional Environment Variables

 - `MANGAS="Manga1,Manga2"` - This can be used to give a comma seperated list of mangas which are supposed to be updated.
 If it is left blank, every manga will be updated.
+- `LIBS="Lib1,Lib2"` - This can be used to filter a library Komga